NouhaylaChataoui/Stock-Market-Kafka-Real-Time-Data-Analysis/README.md

 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline) Here is the dataset used in the project - https://github.com/NouhaylaChataoui/Stock-Market-Kafka-Real-Time-Data-Analysis/blob/main/indexProcessed.csv

+## Conclusion
+This project demonstrates the power of combining Apache Kafka with AWS services to build a scalable and real-time data processing pipeline.
+By leveraging cloud infrastructure, it becomes easier to manage, process, and analyze large datasets with minimal overhead.